bparanj/crystal/computer/os/package.md

 dpkg is still needed because:

-1. It's the core package management tool that actually performs installations.
+1. It's the core package management tool that ly performs installations.
 2. It's useful for advanced users and scripts that need low-level package control.
 3. apt relies on dpkg for the final steps of package installation and removal.